constr-sw-2023-1/oauth-g2/README.md

 # oauth-g2

 ## Environment
-tested on localhost python 3.8.8('base':conda)
+Tested on:
+- Localhost with python 3.11.2
+- Docker with python 3.11-bullseye

+For user interfaces:

-keycloak running on localhost:8090 flask running on localhost:8085
+- Keycloak running on localhost:8090
+- Flask running on localhost:8085